laravel/docs/templates.md

 	@{{ This will not be processed by Blade }}

-Of course, all user supplied data should be escaped or purified.
-To escape the output, you may use the triple curly brace syntax:

-	Hello, {{ $name }}.
+> **Note** Laravel always escape data included into two braces (excepto when use an `@` symbol.

-If you don't want the data to be escaped, you may use double curly-braces:
+If you don't want the data to be escaped, you may use double exclamation marks within braces:

 	Hello, {!! $name !!}.